-4 These data have been previously used to study the role of downstreamness (Del Prete and Rungi, 2017), contract enforcement (Boehm, 2020; Eppinger and Kukharskyy, 2021), managerial long-term orientation (Kukharskyy, 2016), and knowledge capital (Kukharskyy, 2020) in firms' organizational decisions.
+&lt;sup>4 These data have been previously used to study the role of host country characteristics (Thomas and Bernard, 2020), downstreamness (Del Prete and Rungi, 2017), contract enforcement (Boehm, 2020; Eppinger and Kukharskyy, 2021), managerial long-term orientation (Kukharskyy, 2016), foreclosures (Boehm and Sonntag, 2021), and knowledge capital (Kukharskyy, 2020) in firms' organizational decisions.
 Among these papers, the one closest to our work is by Kukharskyy (2016), who finds a positive relationship between the long-term orientation of HQ managers in a given industry or firm and the prevalence of integration.
-In the current paper, we account for the absolute value of any given cultural dimension (including long-term orientation) via fixed effects and focus on the role of cultural distance between firms.
+In the current paper, we account for the absolute value of cultural dimensions (including long-term orientation) via fixed effects and focus on the role of cultural distance between firms.

-5 It should be noted at the outset that, albeit we consider a range of alternative proxies for cultural differences in the robustness checks, we do not aim to empirically discriminate between various measures that have been suggested in the literature.
+&lt;sup>5 It should be noted at the outset that, albeit we consider a range of alternative proxies for cultural differences in the robustness checks, we do not aim to empirically discriminate between various measures that have been suggested in the literature.
 Our rationale behind using Hofstede's indices as benchmark proxies for cultural differences is twofold: First, unlike the measure of bilateral trust (Guiso et al., 2009) or the measure of cultural proximity based on the Eurovision Song Contest (Felbermayr and Toubal, 2010), the measures of cultural distance used in the current paper are not restricted to European countries, but cover up to 100 countries around the globe.
 Second, Hofstede's cultural dimensions are widely recognized in the sociology and cultural psychology literature as valid proxies for cultural differences (see, e.g., Gorodnichenko and Roland, 2012).